INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 - [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) by Aurélien Géron
 - [Kaggle](http://kaggle.com):
     - Good introduction materials
-    - Participating in challenges is a good way to learn
+    - Participating in challenges, teaming with others and reading the solutions shared by the winners in the discussions is a good way to learn

 ## Bringing value: The bigger picture beyond machine-learning